A Workflow Was Productive, but Too Fragile to Scale

 Not flattening the workflow, but making its structure travel further than the original experts.

-5. Translation is not secondary work.
-It is part of the workflow
+5. Translation is part of the workflow

 This becomes even more important when outside vendors or parallel teams enter the system.